hkust-taco/superf/README.md

 - `anything` is the top type
 - `nothing` is the bottom type
 - `?`, as in `List[?]`, is a shorthand for `List['a]` for some fresh `'a` quantified at the top-level
-- The notation `??x`, which sometimes appear in examples that leak skolems, is really just a way of keeping track of extrusions in order to better pretty-print infer type and to better report type errors, using type variable names that are more informative than ⊤ and ⊥.
+- The notation `??x`, which sometimes appears in examples that leak skolems, is really just a way of keeping track of extrusions in order to better pretty-print infer type and to better report type errors, using type variable names that are more informative than ⊤ and ⊥.
 The syntax can be understood as attaching to those ⊤ and ⊥ introduced during extrusion the names of the corresponding extruded type variables as metadata.

 ### Providing type signatures